t-34400/SimpleUnity3DWebView/README.md

 - WebView texture transfer from Android native to Unity is simple and CPU-based, so heavy processing may occur with large texture sizes or excessively frequent updates.
 - Text input with the keyboard is supported for input and textarea tags but may be somewhat unstable.
 - If you are developing a project using OpenXR, uncheck `Force Remove Internet` under `Project Settings` > `OpenXR` > `Meta Quest Support`.
+    - In Unity versions prior to OpenXR 1.9.1, there is a bug where, even if this checkbox is unchecked, the Internet permission is not removed.
+To address this issue, copy <uses-permission android:name="android.permission.INTERNET" /> and paste it on two separate lines.
 <img src="./Image/openxr_force_remove_internet.png" width=400>
 - When using on Meta Quest, add the following permission to `AndroidManifest.xml.
     ```xml